ballerina-attic/ballerina-bridge/lang-ext/spring-boot-transaction/README.md

       }
   ```
 Note: With current implementation, user needs to register callback
 service manually.
-We are working on automatically register when registering
+We are working on automatically register it when registering
 other services.